Global Education

 Links with Australia

 Australia and Kiribati enjoy close and longstanding relations.
 Australia is the major supplier of tobacco, food, beverages, pharmaceuticals and services to Kiribati.
-Australian exports to Kiribati in 2010 totalled AUD20 million.
+Australian exports to Kiribati in 2012-13 totalled AUD20.7 million.

 Australian currency is used as the currency of exchange in Kiribati.